Downlink/test/Readme.md

 ```
 ### Sending Data to Remote Device

-Instead of capturing or receiving channel data from remote devices, we can send data to device channel resources for updates, data migration, as control signal, or for whatever purposes you may need it in your application.
+Instead of capturing or receiving data from remote devices, we can send data to device channel resources for updates and data migration, as control signal, or for whatever purposes you may need it in your application.

 #### Set Channel Data on your Device
 ```js